Scandalous Justice Part 2: The Absence of Biblical Due Process in the Stephen Sizer Antisemitism Scandal

 Imagine that the former pastor of a conservative evangelical church has been found guilty of anti-Black racist conduct.
 Imagine his church had been aware for years of the allegations of anti-Black racism surrounding its pastor, but had nevertheless eagerly supplied him with generous funding and time off to pursue the overseas “ministry” that generated many of those allegations, and then continued to fund his activity after he retired.
 Imagine the church neither apologised nor indicated any remorse after its denomination gave its former pastor a twelve-year ministry ban because of his anti-Black activity.
 In such circumstances, would the Surrey Gospel Partnership continue to treat the church in question as a welcome member of its network?
 If not, why is anti-Jewish racism different?

 Ever since the South East Gospel Partnership was broken up into smaller regional partnerships, around 2018–19, CCVW has belonged to the Surrey Gospel Partnership (SGP).
 In 2023, all the SGP lead pastors were made aware of Sizer’s ministry ban and the lack of any apology from CCVW.
-It was put to those pastors that “If the churches of the Surrey Gospel Partnership are willing to continue in partnership with CCVW in the absence of any such apology, the only reasonable conclusion will be that the Surrey Gospel Partnership is complicit in antisemitism.”
-But none of the pastors engaged in a meaningful way with the correspondent, and nothing has changed since.
+None of the pastors engaged in a meaningful way with the correspondent, and nothing has changed since.
 CCVW remains unrepentant and in good standing with the other SGP churches.
 This is an example of the toleration of antisemitism by both Anglican and nonconformist evangelical churches.

 Read more about SGP’s role in the scandal here.